War’s trauma apparent in portraits of Gazan children

 The airstrikes hit without warning.
 Their mother — eight months pregnant — and the four children, ages 3 to 11, fled their home in northern Gaza just before it was destroyed.

-In the chaos, Maya Abu Muawad was separated from her mother.
+In the chaos, Maya Abu Muawad, 8, was separated from her mother.
 Alone and afraid, she rode in an ambulance to safer ground.
 For 15 minutes, she was locked in the wailing vehicle with a dying person and a wounded boy, her neighbor.

 It would be six hours before Maya would be reunited with her parents.